cuongdqpayment/js-orm/node-js-orm/README.md

-### ORM for javascript with sqlite3, oracle, mongodb
+# ORM for javascript in nodejs with sqlite3, oracle, mongodb
-## Use with node 12.9 or later for Promise.allSettled
+### Use with node 12.9 or later for Promise.allSettled

 # 1. install
 ```sh